Monika-Khadgi/hamsterwars/README.md

 ## Challanges

-- One of the main challenges I ran into was while posting hamster info from frontend to backend.
+- One of the main challenges I ran into was while posting hamster info from frontend to backend in my local machine.
 Previously, I was using port 6000 for backend and 3000 for frontend which was giving me authetication error.
 I solved the problem by changing the backend port to 8080.

 * In the begining I was not able to get the hamster's information on hovering over hamster image.
 It took me a while to fix the css and get required result.